How to link a Visio drawing to a specific region in an Excel worksheet

 In addition, you can link the embedded data to maintain a connection between the embedded objects from other programs and their original files.
 You can view the links and choose whether to update an object manually or automatically as you edit or update the linked file in its original program.
 You can also change the file reference for the linked object.

 To embed and link a named portion of an Excel worksheet into a Visio drawing, follow these steps:

 Select the range of cells that you want to link to.

-In the Define Name dialog box, type a unique name in the Names in Workbook box, and then click OK.
+In the Define Name dialog box, type a unique name, and then click OK.